DzOlha/Finite-Automata-Theory-2024/regex-to-mealy/README.md

-# Mealy Automaton Synthesis from from Regular Expressions
+# Mealy Automaton Synthesis from Regular Expressions

 ## Overview
 This repository contains code for synthesizing a **Mealy Automaton** from a given regular expression.
 The supported operations include: